-You can follow different approaches to build an MVP for your business — hiring a product development company, freelancers, or managing the development inhouse.
+You can follow different approaches to build an MVP for your business — hiring a product development company or freelancers or managing the development in-house.
 Choose any option — it needs an investment of money and time.

 2. Time Required to Build an MVP

-The time consumed to build the MVP’s first version should not exceed more than two weeks.
-The first version contains basic features of an MVP like Empathy Map, Prioritised MVP Backlog, Ecosystem Map, User Journey Map, and Stakeholder Map.
+Building the MVP’s first version should not exceed two weeks.
+The first version contains the basic features of an MVP, a like Empathy Map, Prioritised MVP Backlog, an Ecosystem Map, a User Journey Map, and a Stakeholder Map.
 The cost ranges from $15 to $75 per hour, which can vary depending on the project’s complexity.

 3. MVP Cost of Design

 The MVP cost also depends on the design complexity.
 The best approach is to evaluate the User Interface (UI) to analyze the MVP cost of design.
-A seamless User Experience (UX) relies upon a simple, easily understandable, and navigational UI.
-Main components that decide the MVP cost of design are:
+A seamless User Experience (UX) relies upon a simple, easily understandable, navigational UI.
+The main components that decide the MVP cost of design are

-Prioritization of features and its complexity are the two most important factors that define the cost to build an MVP.
-It’s not easy to list down and prioritize the features for your next MVP, follow the following two approaches to segregate the right and much-needed features for your MVP:
+Prioritization of features and their complexity are the two most important factors that define the cost of building an MVP.
+It’s difficult to list and prioritize the features for your next MVP.
+Adopt the following two approaches to segregate your MVP's right and much-needed features: